Management of Azure Automation data

 Geo-replication is standard in Azure Automation accounts.
 You choose a primary region when setting up your account.
 The internal Automation geo-replication service assigns a secondary region to the account automatically.
 The service then continuously backs up account data from the primary region to the secondary region.
 The full list of primary and secondary regions can be found at Business continuity and disaster recovery (BCDR): Azure Paired Regions.

 The backup created by the Automation geo-replication service is a complete copy of Automation assets, configurations, and the like.
 This backup can be used if the primary region goes down and loses data.
 In the unlikely event that data for a primary region is lost, Microsoft attempts to recover it.
-If the company can't recover the primary data, it uses automatic failover and informs you of the situation through your Azure subscription.

 The Automation geo-replication service isn't accessible directly to external customers if there is a regional failure.
 If you want to maintain Automation configuration and runbooks during regional failures: